Leader Election via Unique Sink Orientation: Model and Preliminaries

-We slightly adapt the definition of local certification of \cite{feuilloley2025certification} to our setting.
 We assume that the nodes of $G$ do not have identifiers, that is, $G$ is \emph{anonymous}.
-Let $L$ be a possibly empty set of input labels.
-If $L \neq \emptyset$, we say that $G$ is labeled and we call the mapping from $V$ to $L$ the \emph{input function}.
-Let $C$ be a non-empty set of states, called the \emph{certificate}.
-A \emph{certificate assignment} on $G$ is a mapping $x_C : V \rightarrow C$.
-For a given certificate assignment $x_C$ and a node $v \in V$, the \emph{view} of $v$ consists of the 1-ball $B_1(v)$ and the restriction of the port numbering function $\delta$, the input function (if defined) and the certificate assignment $x_C$ to $B_1(v)$.
-An example of the view of a node is given in \Cref{fig:view}.
+Let $I$ be a possibly empty set of inputs and call the mapping from $V$ to $I$ the \emph{input function}.
+Let $L$ be a non-empty set of states, called the \emph{labels}.
+A \emph{labeling} on $G$ is a mapping $x_L : V \rightarrow L$.
+For a given labeling $x_L$ and a node $v \in V$, the \emph{view} of $v$ consists of the 1-ball $B_1(v)$ and the restriction of the port numbering function $\delta$, the input function (if defined) and the labeling $x_L$ to $B_1(v)$.\footnote{The graph induced by the one neighborhood of a node fits within the usual radius 2 verification rules.} An example of the view of a node is given in \Cref{fig:view}.

-Let $R$ be a set of configurations of the form $(B,x_C)$ where $B$ is a ball of radius 1 and $x_C$ is a certificate assignment defined on the nodes of $B$.
+Let $R$ be a set of configurations of the form $(B,x_L)$ where $B$ is a ball of radius 1 and $x_L$ is a labeling defined on the nodes of $B$.
 We refer to $R$ as a set of \emph{local} configurations.
-A local configuration is said to be \emph{correct} with respect to $(C, R)$ if for every $v \in V$ the pair $(B_1(v), x_C |_{N[v]})$ belongs to $R$, where $x_C |_{N[v]}$ denotes the restriction of $x_C$ to $N[v]$.
-In other words, the local configuration is correct if the labeling in each ball of radius 1 satisfies the local conditions defining a correct configuration $R$.
-We refer to the pair $(C,R)$ as a \emph{certification scheme}.
+A configuration is said to be \emph{correct} with respect to $(L, R)$ if for every $v \in V$ the pair $(B_1(v), x_L |_{N[v]})$ belongs to $R$, where $x_L |_{N[v]}$ denotes the restriction of $x_L$ to $N[v]$.
+In other words, the configuration is correct if the labeling in each ball of radius 1 satisfies the local constraints described by the local configurations in $R$.
+We refer to the pair $(L,R)$ as a \emph{labeling scheme}.

+A labeling scheme $(L,R)$ is of \emph{finite type} if for any $1$-ball $B$, there is a finite number of labelings of $B$ in $R$, i.e., the set $|\{x \in C^{V(B)} \mid (B,x) \in R\}|$ is finite.
+For example, if $L$ is finite then any labeling scheme $(L,R)$ is of finite type.
+Observe that a labeling scheme is of finite type if the number of states a node $v$ can take in a correct labeling of its $1$-ball is bounded by a function of its degree $\deg(v)$.
+Note that in the case of bounded degree graphs, a labeling scheme of finite type corresponds precisely to a classical LCL.
+In the remainder of this paper we only consider labelings of finite type\footnote{A similar concept of Locally Finite Labelings (LFLs) was recently introduced in \cite{schmid2026lfl}.}.